carmencchow/cyclistic_casestudy/README.md

 <h2>3.
 Process</h2>
 <h3>Data Exploration</h3>

-Before cleaning the data, it's beneficial to explore it and see what exactly we're working with.
+Before cleaning the data, it's beneficial to explore what we are working with.
 Looking at our table,  we can group our columns into three categories of qualitative data: data about stations, data about rides, and data related to start and end times.
 Here's the schema showing each field name and data type.

 ![schema1](https://github.com/user-attachments/assets/a0e1a99e-6277-4ee5-86cd-b50a9a7eb768)
 ![schema2](https://github.com/user-attachments/assets/8c034d55-782b-43bc-bffc-2095c9c6cac6)

 Let's explore the relationships between some of our columns and see whether they are one-to-one or one-to-many relationships.
 We'll start with a bike station, which we would expect to have only one station name associated with it.
-In other words, `start_station_id` should have a one-to-one relationship with `start_station_name`.
-Let's see if that is the case.
 We'll run a query on `start_station_id` to check for instances where a `start_station_id` has multiple `start_station_names`.

 ![start_station_id_2](https://github.com/user-attachments/assets/93d9394a-9996-46b3-b57d-92b700688292)

-We see that there are, in fact, 83 records of `start_station_id`s linked to more than one `start_station_name`.
+We see that there are, in fact, <b>83 records of `start_station_id`s linked to more than one `start_station_name`</b>.

 ![station_id_83](https://github.com/user-attachments/assets/b5c304d9-e934-4b06-9b19-12aff3ec8f10)

-Let's examine the first result: the station with the ID `647`.
+Let's examine the first result: station `647`.

 ![station_id](https://github.com/user-attachments/assets/f1706f92-3d36-4174-b864-aef8458818ae)

-This returns three different station names.
-To find the correct name, we'll refer to our second data source - the City of Chicago Data Portal's website (link provided above) - and look up station_id `647` in its database.
+This returns three different station names for station `647`.
+To find the correct name, we will have to use our secondary data source - the City of Chicago Data Portal's website (link provided above) - and look up the station id in its database.

 ![647](https://github.com/user-attachments/assets/2d246d9c-5299-4d0c-88f2-43d4792cbadc)

 It looks like <i>Racine Ave. & 57th</i> is the station's actual name.
-Our lookup solved the problem of finding the correct station name, however with 83 records of `start_station_id`s having more than one name, we'll need to clean our data to ensure that each `station_id` has a unique and consistent `station_name`.

-Now, let's check the relationship between `start_station_id` and `start_lat`:
+While we were able to retrieve the correct name with this lookup, this would not be an efficient method to repeat with 82 other `start_station_id`s.
+Let's see if `start_lat` also yields multiple results for any single `start_station_id`:

 ![start_lat2](https://github.com/user-attachments/assets/4adca5e0-98c6-4caf-bd9c-6abb83edb9c7)

-Our query returns 1,588 records where a single `start_station_id` is associated with multiple `start_lat` values.
+There are 1,588 records where a single `start_station_id` is associated with multiple `start_lat` values.

 ![start_lat_results](https://github.com/user-attachments/assets/9a2e8f9b-4927-4812-b2eb-b5b5426bf159)

-Let's filter on the first result: station <i>WL-012</i>:
+Let's filter on the first row: station <i>WL-012</i>:

 ![roundLat](https://github.com/user-attachments/assets/da82099b-8078-4ad9-ae38-52645c7ab0e2)

 We see that the 7,232 different latitudes are the result of inconsistent number formatting.

-We now have an idea of the types of data cleansing and data transformation processes needed to prevent duplicates and one-to-many relationships that can lead to inaccuracies in our analysis.
+We'll need to clean our data to ensure that each `start_station_id` has only one `start_station_name`, one `start_lat`, and one `start_lng` associated with it.

 <h3>Data Cleansing</h3>

-Through our data exploration, we discovered that the expected one-to-one relationship between `start_station_id` and other dimensions such as `start_station_name` and `start_lat` has not been enforced.
-Performing a lookup for each of the 83 station names, while possible, would not be practical.
-Instead, we'll aggregate the rows into a single entry to create a one-to-one relationship between `start_station_id` and all other station-related data points.
+Through our data exploration, we discovered that the expected one-to-one relationship between `start_station_id` and other dimensions such as `start_station_name` and `start_lat` was not been enforced.
+As mentioned, performing a lookup for each of the 83 station names, while possible, would not be practical.
+Instead, we'll aggregate the multiple results for each `start_station_id` into a single entry to create a one-to-one relationship between `start_station_id` and other station-related data points.

 To do this, we'll create a new table with `start_station_id` as the primary key, and we will bring in only station-related data.
 After cleaning this data, we will rejoin it with the original main table.

 <b>Why aggregate our data?</b>

 <p>Aggregating will allow us to consolidate multiple rows of data into a single row.
 Common aggregation functions include SUM(), MIN(), MAX() and AVG().
 Since SUM() and AVG() only work with numeric values, we will use MAX() instead to handle our  `start_station_id` and `start_station_name` string types.
-Aggregating
+We will also aggregate
-the `end_station` data will ensure all related station data is clean.
-Then we will use `station_id` as the primary key to union the aggregated `start_station` and `end_station` data.
+the `end_station` data to ensure all related station data is clean.
+Then we will use `station_id` as the primary key to union the cleaned `start_station` and `end_station` data into a clean `station_data` table.

-Creating the new `station_data` table:
+Let's create the new `station_data` table:

 ![station_data](https://github.com/user-attachments/assets/1fb42ae3-0d62-4e61-b3d0-9a2f101d84b1)

-Let's run the query we ran before that filtered on `station_id 647`.
+We'll run the query we ran before that filtered on `station_id 647`.
 This time, we will execute it twice: once on our cleaned data and once on the original dataset to see the difference.
-On the left, we've returned the original result, while the right shows that we've cleaned up rows with multiple records.
+On the left, we've returned the original result, showing examples of one-to-many relationship between `start_station_id` and `start_station_name`.
+On the right, our cleaned data shows that each `start_station_id` has a single `start_station_name.`

 ![cleaned_station](https://github.com/user-attachments/assets/e5285795-9ddd-4a2c-9e96-8e13823bc662)